open-feature/flagd/web-docs/reference/specifications/in-process-providers.md

 - Understanding of [general provider concepts](https://openfeature.dev/docs/reference/concepts/provider/)
 - Proficiency in the chosen programming language (check the language isn't already covered by the [existing providers](../usage/flagd_providers.md))

-The Flag Configuration containing the feature flags and JsonLogic based targeting rules shall be retrieved by the in-process flagd provider via a gRPC client connection to a sync server, such as [flagd-proxy](https://github.com/open-feature/flagd/tree/main/flagd-proxy).
+The Flag definition containing the feature flags and JsonLogic based targeting rules shall be retrieved by the in-process flagd provider via a gRPC client connection to a sync server, such as [flagd-proxy](https://github.com/open-feature/flagd/tree/main/flagd-proxy).

 ## Sync source

 An implementation of an in-process flagd-provider must accept the following environment variables which determine the sync source:

 - `FLAGD_SOURCE_URI`: The URI identifying the sync source.
-Depending on the sync provider type, this can be the URI of a gRPC service providing the `sync` API required by the in-process flagd provider, or the name of a [core.openfeature.dev/v1alpha2.FeatureFlagConfiguration](https://github.com/open-feature/open-feature-operator/blob/main/docs/crds.md#featureflagconfiguration-1) Custom Resource containing the flag configuration.
+Depending on the sync provider type, this can be the URI of a gRPC service providing the `sync` API required by the in-process flagd provider, or the name of a [core.openfeature.dev/v1alpha2.FeatureFlagConfiguration](https://github.com/open-feature/open-feature-operator/blob/main/docs/crds.md#featureflagconfiguration-1) Custom Resource containing the flag definition.
 - `FLAGD_SOURCE_PROVIDER_TYPE`: The type of the provider.
 E.g. `grpc` or `kubernetes`.
-- `FLAGD_SOURCE_SELECTOR`: Optional selector for the feature flag configuration of interest.
-This is used as a `selector` for the flagd-proxie's sync API to identify a flag configuration within a collection of feature flag configurations.
+- `FLAGD_SOURCE_SELECTOR`: Optional selector for the feature flag definition of interest.
+This is used as a `selector` for the flagd-proxie's sync API to identify a flag definition within a collection of feature flag definition.

-An implementation of an in-process flagd provider should provide a source for retrieving the flag configuration, namely a gRPC source.
+An implementation of an in-process flagd provider should provide a source for retrieving the flag definition, namely a gRPC source.
 Other sources may be desired eventually, so separation of concerns should be maintained between the abstractions evaluating flags and those retrieving confirmation.

 ## gRPC sources

 gRPC sync sources are identified by the `provider` field set to `grpc`.
-When such a sync source is specified, the in-process flagd provider should connect to the gRPC service located at the `uri` of the sync source, and use its `sync` API ([see here](https://github.com/open-feature/schemas)) to retrieve the feature flag configurations.
+When such a sync source is specified, the in-process flagd provider should connect to the gRPC service located at the `uri` of the sync source, and use its `sync` API ([see here](https://github.com/open-feature/schemas)) to retrieve the feature flag definition.
 If the `selector` field of the sync source is set, that selector should be passed through to the `Sync` and `FetchAllFlags` requests sent to the gRPC server.

 ### Protobuf